kammitama5/kammitama5.github.io/_posts/2017-7-4-Tuesday-July-4th.md

 ## Things I wanted to cover

-- I drew out a list of things and came out with about 14 elements.
+- I drew out a list of things and came out with about 12 to 14 elements.
   * Navbar/ Header
   * Profile with photo of Alonzo Church
   * Small bio